patrickbucher/daily-frontend-grind-q4-2024/diary.md

 I finished the book by reading chapter 22 and workign through the two small exercises.
 That's it for JavaScript, on towards TypeScript.

+A few reflections are due after the somewhat mixed experience with _Eloquent JavaScript_.

+First, I didn't feel the urge to go deeply into it.
+The examples are interesting, and Vanilla JS is something I truly like, despite the rather janky APIs.
+On the other side, this learning project (JS, TS, Angular) is _pragmatic_:
+I want to understand the skills necessary for doing more frontend work.
+So Vanilla JS and especially DOM manipulations or "native" Node.js servers are clearly not the priority.
+TypeScript is what I really need to understand.
+So I hope to muster the necessary motivation for the next book.

+Second, I'm pretty annoyed by the overall state of programming at the moment.
+Rust is a great language, but the need to go into async programming makes everything more complicated.
+I still don't like this concurrency model, but prefer working with "green threads" as in Go or Erlang/Elixir.
+Unfortunately, Go is verbose and relies on `nil`.
+Elixir lacks the type system I so much started to like of Rust.
+There's no silver bullet.
+Learning yet another programming language isn't the solution either.
+(OK, maybe Haskell.)

+My current haunch is to devote Q1 2025 to Elixir, Ecto, and Phoenix, together with an SQL refresher, and maybe getting deeper into PostgreSQL, which is an absolute solid technology.

+I'd also like TypeScript in a slower way.
+Since I won't be able to work through the entire Angular book this year (it's far too big), I'd rather go deep with TypeScript.
+Here's my plan:

+- I'll be using two bookmarks: One for reading while highlighting sections, the other lagging behind, until I summarized the read/highlighted part.
+- Then I'll summarize the highlights on paper to make sure that my notes are a) minimalistic rather than bloated, and b) concise rather than comprehensive.
+- I only go to the computer when I have written notes.
+I try the concepts out, make some examples, and create a digital personal documentation out of it.
+- I don't know yet by how much the first bookmark should lead the second one.
+  Maybe I should work through entire chapters, maybe I should process a chapter in 2-3 parts to make sure that I'll do a complete round trip every day (reading/highlighting, taking notes, making examples/writing documentation).
+I tend towards the "small junks" approach, just reading a couple of pages, filling an A5 sheet with notes, then going to the computer.
+This will also guarantee daily commits and daily exposure to the code.

+Working through the next book as I did with the last would be a waste of time.
+Let's go deep and slow instead of broad and fast.
+(The last couple of chapters are about Angular and React, so breadth is a given anyway.)

 # Day 25 (2024-10-26)

 I finished working through chapter 19, but didn't bother with the exercises.
 The